JustJack8/Flixel-Gif-Support-Plus/README.md

 <haxelib name="yagp"/>
 ```

-After that, import the FlxWindowModifier from this repository to yours.
+After that, import the FlxGifSprite from this repository to yours.
 ```haxe
 import gif.FlxGifSprite;
 ```